 Wholegrain Digital is an accredited employer of the Living Wage Foundation.
 This means that we have voluntarily made a commitment to pay all staff the living wage set each year by the Living Wage Foundation.
-The UK legal minimum wage is now £7.83 an hour, and although the government tried to rebrand this as a “living wage”, it falls short of the figure set independently by the Living Wage Foundation of £9.00 per hour nationally and £10.55 per hour in London.
+The UK legal minimum wage is now £7.70 an hour, and although the government tried to re-brand this as a “living wage”, it falls short of the figure set independently by the Living Wage Foundation, which is now £9.30 per hour nationally and £10.75 per hour in London.

 For us, as a London based business, that means that we would never pay an employee less than about £20,000 per year, full time.
 Some people have questioned whether this is relevant to a company like ours in the web industry, which is a highly skilled sector and naturally attracts higher salaries.
 However, although it is true that all of our current staff earn significantly more than the London living wage, I still believe strongly that it does matter.

 Firstly, it would be naïve to assume that web design and development companies never employ staff with salaries below the living wage.
 All businesses need a range of skills and in our industry, it is common to employ interns and entry level positions on low wages, and in some cases to not pay interns at all.

 Secondly, it’s important that employers take a clear position and make a stand for fair wages when the government is not doing enough.
 By supporting the Living Wage Campaign, we’re helping to put pressure on other employers and on the government to follow suit.